AhmadDaniyalHassan/ecom/README.md

 - Responsive design for mobile and desktop devices
 - Secure password hashing and storage
 - RESTful API for seamless communication between the frontend and backend
+- Product Reviews Functionality
+- Delete, Update, Create and Edit Product from Frontend with the help of Backend RESTful API
+- Pagination System to Load More Products
+- Seamless Navigation Between Pages
+- Subscribe to Our News & Offers Mail with NodeMailer
+- Resetting User Account Password Functionality
+- Admin Can Add, Delete, Edit Category Functionality

 ## Technologies Used